-The Health Records Office is located in Room 114 of Trocaire’s Main Campus.
+The Health Records Office is located in room 118 in The Wellness Center on Trocaire’s Main Campus.

 Immunization & Meningitis Requirements

 New York State Public Health Law 2165 now requires all students attending New York State Colleges and Universities to show proof of immunity against measles, mumps and rubella.
 Full-time and part-time students, registered for six (6) credit hours or more, must show proof of immunity within 30 days of the start of classes.
 Persons born before January 1, 1957 are exempt from the requirement.

 Also, all students registering for six (6) or more credits must complete and return a Meningitis Response Form.
 It is not mandatory to receive the meningitis vaccine.
 Proof of Immunity, in accordance with these requirements, is a condition of registration and continued class attendance.